ibm-cloud-docs/dl/faqs.md

 The initial rollout of Direct Link "2.0" is in the Dallas and Washington D.C. sites.
 The zone-region model allows for multiple data centers to exist in a single zone.

-The new Direct Link"2.0" offering allows connectivity to both Classic IaaS as well as VPCs, whereas the Classic Direct Link always connects to IaaS network and a global VRF first.
-Classic Direct Link can only reach Classic VPC on a limited basis, and cannot reach VPC Gen 2 at all.
+The new Direct Link "2.0" offering allows connectivity to both Classic IaaS as well as VPCs, whereas the Classic Direct Link always connects to IaaS network and a global VRF first.
+Classic Direct Link can only reach  VPC on a limited basis utilizing a VPC feature called Classic Access.
+See [Setting up access to your Classic Infrastructure from VPC](/docs/vpc?topic=vpc-setting-up-access-to-classic-infrastructure) for more information.

 For more information about the differences between the new Direct Link Dedicated "2.0" offering and the Classic version, see [How do I know which Direct Link solution to order?](/docs/direct-link?topic=direct-link-get-started-with-ibm-cloud-direct-link#get-started-solution-to-order).
 {: tip}